whatwg/urlpattern/explainer.md

 * No regular expressions besides `(.*)` which matches the `*` wildcard.
 * Variable components like wildcards can only be in trailing position.

-These restrictions meet the known use cases with a minimal risk of performance problems.
+These restrictions meet the known use cases with a minimal risk of [performance problems](#page-loading-performance).

 Service worker registrations will also be able to use URLPatternList as a scope.
+This effectively provides an allow list of scope patterns to match against.
 If a registration has one or more entries in its scope list that matches a scope pattern from a different registration then an error will be thrown.
 If the complete scope lists are identical, however, then it's treated as updating the existing registration.

 Finally, there will be some limits on the number of patterns that can nest one another in a way that forces linear scanning in order to complete a match.
 This should be rare in normal use cases, but necessary to prevent abuse.

 ## Web App Manifest